ericlovesmath/TAPL/LOG.md

     - `letrec`, `fix`, and `seq` forms
     - Tests for all new cases

+# Week 9

+- System F

+    - Parser for universal and existential types / related terms
+    - Typechecking for universal and existential types
+    - Tests for universal types

+- TODO: Ascription to act as type alias, as its really hard to read some types
+- TODO: Add Records / Tuples to make better tests for existential types
+- TODO: Rewrite to `ty_shift`/`ty_subst` semantics instead
+- TODO: Add List functions and tests
+- TODO: Add global eval function

+# Week 10

 # TODO

 - REPL interface for type inference and evaluation